Ahmad1015/ReactGPT-Messenger-Using-Whatsapp-Desktop-UI/README.md

-# WhatsApp ChatGPT React
+# ReactGPT Messenger ( Using Whatsapp Desktop UI )

 WhatsApp ChatGPT React is a chat application built using React, Node.js, and MongoDB.
 It allows users to chat in real-time and authenticate via Google OAuth.
+It Combines “React” (the framework) with “Chat Hub.”

 ## Installation